 The last decade has seen the rapid growth of cloud adoption rates across industries.
 Today, cloud data storage accounts for 45% of all enterprise data and by Q2 2021, that number could grow to 53%.

-The writing’s on the wall – given the direction in which the industry is moving, there’s no better time to embrace cloud than now.
-And, one thing that is going to play a critical role in enterprise cloud transition strategy is cloud storage or a cloud data warehouse.
+The writing’s on the wall – given the direction in which the industry is moving, there’s no better time to embrace the cloud than now.
+From big data warehousing that utilized traditional data warehouse architectures, companies are quickly transitioning to cloud data warehouses.

 The advantages of a cloud data warehouse

 The ability to integrate data from multiple channels allows organizations to effectively leverage Business Intelligence (BI) tools and derive meaningful insights.
 It’s important to remember that BI tools are highly limited in their data preparation capabilities.
 Cloud data warehouses can be a game changer here as they help BI tools leverage the wealth of reliable and correctly structured data to generate actionable business insights.

 The present-day cloud data warehouse (CDW) forms the core of the data analytics architecture.
 Having a big data warehouse on the cloud enables businesses to store very large amounts of data sustainably and gain several advantages by leveraging advanced data analytics.
 These include:

 - Cost reduction: Providers take care of hardware, upgrades, maintenance, and outage management, which makes cloud less expensive than on-premise infrastructure.

 - Data security: A single point of access simplifies the cloud data security conundrum, making it arguably safer than on-premise data storage.
 It also allows the integration of additional safety measures such as VPNs and cloud encryption.